mozilla/campaign-form/README.md

 $ GITHUB_TOKEN=<yourGitHubToken> OWNER=<yourGitHubUsername> REPO=<yourGitHubRepoForIssues> SESSION_SECRET=someSECRET BASE_URL=http://localhost:4000/ AWS_ACCESS_KEY_ID="<yourAWSAccessKeyID" AWS_SECRET_ACCESS_KEY="<yourAWSAccessKey>" AWS_S3_BUCKET_NAME="<yourAWSS3BucketName>" npm start
 ```

-Note: you can leave off the AWS configuration, however screenshots won't be uploaded and won't be shown in the resulting GitHub issue.
+Note: you can leave off the AWS configuration, however attachments won't be uploaded and won't be shown in the resulting GitHub issue.

 Now you can access the website for it at ```localhost:4000```.